shkyler/gmit-exercises/README.md

 Note I intitially completed this using a while loop and an if statement, I then reworked it in week 5 to include a for loop and a range statement as requested my Ian McLoughlin.
 The comments in the code should explain my algorithm.
 ## Week 6
 openfile.py contains my solution to problem asking us to open the iris.csv file and then print out the values in a nice format. first i downloaded the csv file and saved in a data folder as Ian did in the video lecture.
 I then wrote the code to open the file and go though it line by line printing out the values to 1 place of decimel with 1 space between the columns.
 There are some comments in the code.
 I used the python tutorial as a refernece for this one to determine how to format floating point numbers.
 There was some trial and error but I got there!
+## Week 7
+factorial.py contains my solution to the problem asking us to create a function to calculate the factorial of a given input.
+We then had to test the fuction with the values 5,7 and 10.
+I have included comments in the code to explain the algorithm and I used a for loop to do the testing.